TallenPeli/Burzowy/README.md

    This will create an optimized production build in the `build` folder.

-3. You can serve the built application using a static file server, or you can integrate it into your Express server by serving the `build` directory.
+3. You can serve the built application using a static file server, or you can integrate it into your backend server by serving the `build` directory.

 ## Usage